|

 However, part of the issue dealing with the effects of CTE is that both boxing and football can provide very lucrative paydays.
 Many athletes don’t consider the long-term effects of repeated blows to the head while enjoying the celebrity and wealth that come with success in these sports.

-Mickey Ward Today
+Micky Ward Today

-These days, Ward continues to manage a boxing gym in his hometown of Lowell.
+These days, Micky Ward continues to manage a boxing gym in his hometown of Lowell.
 In 2012, he released an autobiography, A Warrior’s Heart, where he disclosed for the first time that he was sexually abused between the ages of nine and 12.
 He says one of his goals in releasing the book is that if he can help even one person, telling his life story will have been worth it.

 He also works for the Concussion Legacy Foundation, an organization that strives to create smarter sports and safer athletes.
 Ward has agreed to donate his brain and spinal column to the CTE Center at Boston University after his death.
 He is also currently part of a long-term study at the center looking into behavioral and cognitive issues around CTE.